 - Work together

 - Give feedback

 - Review and approve changes

 The WordPress editor really doesn't cater to these collaborative writing needs.
 I started working in MS Word (sigh) to send drafts to co-authors, using the dreaded "track changes" function – resulting in confusing file naming, accidental elimination of paragraphs (copy-paste trolls) and lots of frustration.

 Confluence is collaboration king

 As I have only recently started working at K15t Software I have also just recently started using Atlassian's Confluence platform.
 I'm still wrapping my head around what a crazy collaborative powerhouse Confluence actually is.
-You can write something and
+You can write something as well as:

-- and easily involve an external expert with restricted permissions.
+- Easily involve an external expert with restricted permissions